Bringing a Child To Live in the U.S.

 - Copy of child's birth certificate

 - Copy of father's marriage certificate establishing marriage to child's biological mother

 - If no longer married to the child's biological mother, evidence of legal termination of a marriage

 - Evidence of an established parent-child relationship before the child turns 21 (or marrying)

 - Copy of the stepchild's birth certificate

 - Copy of civil marriage certificate to step-child's biological mother or father

 - Copy of child's original birth certificate

 - Copy of adoption decree

 - Evidence that the adoptive parent had two years of legal custody

 Filing on Behalf of a Relative Living in the U.S.

 U.S. citizens petitioning on behalf of a child living in the U.S. must file a Petition for Alien Relative (Form I-130).
 Your child files an Application to Register Permanent Residence of Adjust Status (Form I-485).

-For sons or daughters living in the U.S. who are married and/or over the age of 21, U.S. citizens must file form I-130 while your son or daughter files Form I-485 as soon as a visa becomes available.
+For children living in the U.S. who are married and/or over the age of 21, U.S. citizens must file form I-130 while your child files Form I-485 as soon as a visa becomes available.
 This document is necessary for an appropriate adjustment of status, as is the case with every other variety of document listed within this article.